 Talk to me!
 If there are specific physical challenges you or your baby are facing there are often many small ergonomic and lifestyle changes that can make a huge difference.
 Even if you are currently healthy and pain-free, promoting healthy habits will keep it that way.

 The Nurture OT service

 Does this service offered by Nurture OT benefit my baby?

 Definitely.
 Any investment a parent makes to promote their own health, comfort and happiness can have a huge positive impact on the growing relationship between parent and baby.
 Giving birth to and then spending many hours a day with your baby is a huge physical and mental challenge.
 Starting out with healthy habits will therefore allow you to embrace this time positively, and this will transmit to your baby.
-On a more practical level, setting up your routine (e.g. how to feed your baby in comfort) will make it more likely that you can continue this routine for as long as you wish.
+On a more practical level, setting up your routine (such as how to feed your baby in comfort) will make it more likely that you can continue this routine for as long as you wish.